markgbeckett/jupiter_ace/valkyr-minstrel/README.md

 The word `EM` is a wrapper for the game routine, which first updates the interrupt vector table.

-Use 'J' and 'L' to move left and right, respectively, and 'A' to fire.
+Full instructions are provided within the game.
+In summary, you use 'J' and 'L' to move left and right, respectively, and 'A' to fire.
 To launch your pulse bomb (when charged) press 'A' and 'S' simultaneously.

 Joystick controls, if you have a suitable interface, are also available.
+You have to wiggle the joystick up and down to fire your pusle bomb.

 ## Sound Support